10 Steps to Cybersecurity for Business

 1. Secure Connections.

 Use a firewall to secure your Internet connection.
-Protect your business Internet connection with a firewall.
-This effectively creates a ‘buffer zone’ between your IT network and other, external networks.
-Within this buffer zone, incoming traffic can be analysed to find out whether or not it should be allowed onto your network.
+Protect your business’s Internet connection with a firewall.
+This creates a ‘buffer zone’ between your IT network and other external networks.
+Within this buffer zone, incoming traffic can be analysed to determine whether it should be allowed onto your network.

 2. Secure Configuration.

 Choose the most secure settings for your devices and software.
 Manufacturers often set the default configurations of new software and devices to be as open and multi-functional as possible.
-Unfortunately, these settings can also provide cyberattackers with opportunities to gain unauthorised access to your data, often with ease.
-So, you should always check the settings of new software and devices and where possible, make changes which raise your level of security.
+Unfortunately, these settings can also allow cyber attackers to gain unauthorised access to your data, often quickly.
+So, you should always check the settings of new software and devices and, where possible, make changes that raise your level of security.

 3. Secure User Privileges.